Neopets for Absolute Beginners

 - Take your first lesson in Neopian economics, and find out how Neopoints and shopping work.
 Or jump straight to earning those points.

-- And never be afraid to ask for help on our forums or on Neopets' volunteer Help Board!
+- And never be afraid to ask for help on Neopets' volunteer Help Board!
 Remember, we were all newbies once too!

 What are you waiting for?
 Let's play!